antononcube/Raku-Algorithm-KDimensionalTree/README-work.md

 for randomly generated low dimensional data.
 (Say. less than 6D.)
 It can be 200+ times faster for "real life" data, like, Geo-locations of USA cities.

+The implementation is tested for correctness against Mathematica's [`Nearest`](https://reference.wolfram.com/language/ref/Nearest.html).
+(See the resource files.)

 ### Features

 - Finds both top-k Nearest Neighbors (NNs).